cbg-ethz/V-pipe/docs/documentation/configuration.md

          └──🧬patient2_20081130_R2.fastq.gz
 ```

 By default, V-pipe will look for the samples in the `samples` directory.
-This can be changed in the configuration file at `input.samples_dir`.
+This can be changed in the configuration file at `input.datadir` see [Configuring the workflow](#configuring-the-workflow).

 ## Setting up `samples.tsv`